swedenconnect/technical-framework/03 - Registry for Identifiers.md

 | `http://id.swedenconnect.se/loa/1.0/`<br />`uncertified-eidas-low` | Should be used if a proxy IdP receives `http://id.elegnamnden.se/loa/1.0/eidas-low` or `http://id.elegnamnden.se/loa/1.0/eidas-nf-low` in an assertion from the official Swedish eIDAS-connector. | This document |
 | `http://id.swedenconnect.se/loa/1.0/`<br />`uncertified-eidas-sub` | Should be used if a proxy IdP receives `http://id.elegnamnden.se/loa/1.0/eidas-sub` or `http://id.elegnamnden.se/loa/1.0/eidas-nf-sub` in an assertion from the official Swedish eIDAS-connector. | This document |
 | `http://id.swedenconnect.se/loa/1.0/`<br />`uncertified-eidas-high` | Should be used if a proxy IdP receives `http://id.elegnamnden.se/loa/1.0/eidas-high` or `http://id.elegnamnden.se/loa/1.0/eidas-nf-high` in an assertion from the official Swedish eIDAS-connector. | This document |

-**Note:** The Swedish Agency for Digital Government (DIGG) or the Sweden Connect federation operator does not take any responsibility for the use of any of the above URIs.

 <a name="attribute-sets"></a>
 #### 3.1.2.
 Attribute Sets